yokolet/yokolet.github.com/_posts/2017-06-09-math-without-it.md

 Those calculates correctly, however, time complexity tends to be O(n).
 Better ways are out there.

-I'm going to write a memo how to calculate then, how to improve such Math-y calculations without exact operators to divide/power.
+I'm going to write a memo how to calculate effectively such Math-y stuff without exact operators to divide/power.

 #### Problem Description - Divide without division and mod ####

-Given two integers, dividend and divisor, calculate division without divide and modulo operators.
+"Given two integers, dividend and divisor, calculate division without divide and modulo operators."

 The division itself is nothing special.
 An answer will be integer when diviend is devidend by divisor.

-For example, given -10 (dividend) and 3 (divisor), the answer will be -3.
+For example, given 10 (dividend) and -3 (divisor), the answer will be -3.

-#### The idea to divide without dividion/modulo operators ####
+#### The idea to divide without division/modulo operators ####

 Simple solution is count up one by one starting from zero, while subtracting the divisor from dividend.